Respiratory Syncytial Virus

 You may receive your RSV vaccine before, during, or at the end of the RSV season.

-- Studies show that the RSV vaccine provides multi-year protection.
-If you received a dose at the end of the RSV season RSV season you do not need to receive an additional dose for the upcoming season.
+If you have received an RSV vaccine, studies show that the RSV vaccine provides multi-year protection.
+If you received a dose of the RSV vaccine previously, you do not need to receive an additional dose during the upcoming season.

 For optimal protection:

-- You can receive your RSV vaccine at the start of the RSV season.
+- you can receive your RSV vaccine at the start of the RSV season

 For more information on when you should receive your RSV vaccine, please contact a health-care provider.

-If you are sick
+If you or a child are sick

-If you’ve had a previous RSV infection
+If you or a child had a previous RSV infection

 If you've had a transplant

-Vaccine products
+Immunization products

 Safety and efficacy